General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

 Time derivatives of the parameter $t^{\ast}=t_0-{\bm k}\cdot{\bm x}_0(t_0)$, where again ${\bm k}={\bm k}(t,t_0)$, read

-The last terms of order $|{\bm\xi}|/R$ in both formulas are generated by the time derivatives of the vector ${\bm k}$.
+Terms of the order $|{\bm\xi}|/R$ in both formulas are produced by the time derivatives of vector ${\bm k}$.

-In what follows we shall restrict ourselves with the case of static observer and the source of light, that is velocities ${\bm V}={\bm V}_0=0$.
-Taking into account this restriction in equations \eqref{vark}--\eqref{tstar} and leaving only linear with respect to the universal gravitational constant $G$ terms, allow us to simplify equation \eqref{61}
+In what follows we shall restrict ourselves with a static case of an observer and a source of light, that is we shall assume velocities ${\bm V}={\bm V}_0=0$.
+Taking into account this restriction in equations \eqref{vark}--\eqref{tstar} we expand denominator of \eqref{61} leaving only the linear with respect to the universal gravitational constant $G$ terms.
+Reducing, then, similar terms allows us to simplify \eqref{61} to